 You’re going to have a baby!
-This is likely the most exciting time of your life, and rightly so, as the next year of your life will be filled with joy, happiness… and a little stress.
-Financial strain from a new baby can contribute significantly to that stress, as many new parents aren’t prepared for the financial outlay required for even just the first 12 months of your baby’s life.
+This is likely the most exciting time of your life, and rightly so, as the next year will be filled with joy, happiness… and a little stress.
+Financial strain from a new baby can contribute significantly to that stress, as many new parents aren’t prepared for the money required for even just the first 12 months of your baby’s life.

 According to the USDA, the total cost of raising a child until age is over $233,000 and growing!
 Numbers like that can be overwhelming.
 That’s why it’s wise to prepare early and know where you will likely be spending the most cash in your baby’s first year of life.
 Here is a list of the 8 biggest expenses in your baby’s first year.